SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/add-tile.md

 ---
-uid: help-en-dashboard-add-tiles
+uid: help-en-dashboard-tile-add
 title: Dashboard add tiles
 description: Dashboard add tiles
 author: SuperOffice RnD
 so.date: 07.04.2022
 keywords: dashboard
-so.topic: help
+so.topic: howto
 language: en
 ---

-# Add tiles / Edit layout
+# Add a tile

-To add tiles to a dashboard:
+To add a tile to a dashboard:

 1. Open the **Dashboard** screen.